TypeStrong/grunt-ts/test/modules/README.md

 This is a proposal to target both requirejs / nodejs with codegen to reduce the need to have explicit file paths when not required.
 So you can simply add a new TypeScript file and start writing code without unnecessary ceremony required by the javascript module system.

 # Implementation
-`index: 'directorya'` will create an `index/` directory inside directorya and a folder.ts inside `index/` for each subfolder of directorya
+`index: 'directorya'` will create an `index/` directory inside directorya and a file.ts inside `index/` for each subfile of directorya.
+If a file is called `index.ts` then it is exported as `foldername.ts`.
+If two files at any level of the directory are called the same then an error is thrown.

 # Sample
 The file structure: